Chalwk/JeriCraftDocs/MINECRAFT/about-jericraft/About.md

 JeriCraft is a semi-hardcore SMP/RPG Minecraft server focusing on Survival, Economy, Slimefun, Jobs, mcMMO, Seasons, and more!
 Our feature-rich server offers various engaging gameplay experiences, including custom content and RPG elements.
 With a commitment to community and support, we provide a platform where gamers can thrive both in-game and in their personal lives.

+### 🌐 Connect to our Minecraft server (1.20.1) at `jericraft.net` and embark on an epic adventure!

+*Join our friendly community and experience the JeriCraft difference today!* 🗺️

 ## 📝 Main Features

 Explore our server's core features: